Examining Different Research Communities: Authorship Network: Network Analysis

 \section{Network Analysis}

 In this section, we perform a co-author network analysis to examine the relationships between the authors within domains.
 We have generated undirected network for both domains.
-Data mining co-author network has 3787 nodes and 4363 edges.
-There are 3538 connected components in the network and the giant connected component has 982 nodes involved within it.
-Figure 6 shows the largest connected component on the top and degree distribution for all the nodes.
-The distribution shows that more than 1200 nodes have degree value of 3 and few nodes have degree value above 10.
-We found Huan Liu has worked with 41 authors and Jiawei Han has worked with 39 authors.
+Data mining co-author network has 4245 nodes and 4363 edges.
+There are 1523 connected components in the network and the giant connected component has 571 nodes involved within it.
+Figure 5 (a) shows the largest connected component on the top and degree distribution for all the nodes.
+The distribution shows that more than 1200 nodes have degree value of 2 and few nodes have degree value above 10.
+We found Huan Liu and Jiawei Han have highest degree value of 44 \& 39 correspondingly.

-On the other hand, the software engineering co-author net has 2482 nodes and 2870 edges.
-Out of the whole network, there are 572 connected components.
+On the other hand, the software engineering co-author net has 2788 nodes and 2870 edges.
+Many papers have only one author.
+Out of the whole network, there are 898 connected components.
 The giant connected component of the network consists of 708 nodes.
-From the figure 7, we can see the largest connected component of 708 nodes.
-The degree histogram (left bottom figure 7) of the whole network shows that more than 800 nodes have degree 2 and few nodes have degree 10.
-In this case, David Lo and Mark Harman had worked with 20 and 19 authors correspondingly.
+The degree histogram (Figure 5 (b)) of the whole network shows that more than 800 nodes have degree 2 and few nodes have degree 10.
+In this case, Mark Harman and David Lo have degree value of 21 and 20 correspondingly.

 Compared to software engineering, data mining authors' highest degree value 40 is twice that of software engineering authors' highest degree value 20.